Acerca de

 --International Labor Organization

-• 10,836 of these were victims of sex trafficking
+6,593 of these individuals were victims of sex trafficking